• Skip to primary navigation

 • Spending: 0.69%

-Another sector-focused fund that might be worth a look at is the Fidelity Select Health Care Portfolio (FSPHX, $34.19).
+Another sector-focused fund that might be worth looking at is the Fidelity Select Health Care Portfolio (FSPHX, $34.19).

 As many investors know, healthcare is one of the most reliable sectors on Wall Street as people age and face medical problems regardless of the macroeconomic outlook.